eggboy/aca-java-ai-workshop/03-use-keda-autoscaling/README.md

   --scale-rule-auth "connection=service-bus-connection-string"
 ```

-Scaling rule is created.
-Now, try to publish messages into the Azure Service Bus Queue.
+The scaling rule has been created.
+Now, try publishing messages into the Azure Service Bus Queue.
 You should see the scaling of the container app.
-Also, delete the messages in the queue to see the decrease of the replicas.
+Also, delete the messages in the queue to see the decreases of the replicas.

 ```bash
 az containerapp revision list -n helloworld -o table